-When there are people still in the building, the most senior member of the unit who is present on the scene, will relay this information to the BSC, or first responders on scene as quickly as
+When there are people still in the building, the most senior member of the unit who is present on the scene, will relay this information to the BSC, or first responders on scene as quickly as possible.
+This information should include the person's last known location and their assigned workstation.

-Employee Names (Dept. to pre-populated names of employees) Present / Accounted for Missing Notes John Doe XX Jane Doe XX Working from home - verified by phone Jason Doe xx John reported Jason was at his workstation before alarm Student Present / Accounted for Missing Notes Sally Doe XX At meeting on campus in OSL Visitor Present / Accounted for Missing Notes Sue Doe xx Meeting was canceled - never came to building
+Employee Names (Dept. to pre-populated names of employees) Present / Accounted for Missing Notes John Doe XX Jane Doe XX Working from home - verified by phone Jason Doe XX John reported Jason was at his workstation before alarm Student Present / Accounted for Missing Notes Sally Doe XX At meeting on campus in OSL Visitor Present / Accounted for Missing Notes Sue Doe xx Meeting was canceled - never came to building